svrooij/ipcam2mqtt/README.md

 ### Connect messages

 This bridge uses the `cameras/connected` topic to send retained connection messages.
-Use this topic to check your if your hue bridge is still running.
+Use this topic to check your if your ipcam2mqtt bridge is still running.

 - `0` or missing is not connected (set by will functionality).
 - `1` is connected to mqtt, but have not received an image.